davidssmith/rawarray-rust/README.md

 ```

 shows the dimension (2) as the second number on the third line.
 The command is extracting the first 48 bytes and formatting them as UInt64s.
-The ridiculous number listed first is the magic number indicating that this is an RA file.
+The ridiculous number listed first is the magic number indicating that this is an RawArray file.
 A slightly different command illuminates that:

 ```
 > od -a -N 16 test.ra